 Grain mostly lower and livestock mixed

 Beef was higher and pork was lower on the Chicago Mercantile Exchange.
-April live cattle was up 2.37 cents at $1.2172 a pound; April feeder cattle rose 1.72 cents at 1.3902 a pound; while May lean hogs fell 1.95 cents at $.68 a pound.
+April live cattle was up .60 cent at $1.2252 a pound; April feeder cattle rose .32 cent at 1.4017 a pound; while May lean hogs fell 1.23 cents at $.6732 a pound.

 View Comments